A tour of Glasgow

 A gothic beauty in Glasgow, the Cathedral is a magnificent building with a wealth of history.
 Outside the ancient, blackened stonework adds to its already imposing stature which has stood and survived since the 12th Century.

-The cathedral's collection of stained glass windows are mightily, awe-inspiring and have to be seen in person to appreciate their sheer beauty.
+The cathedral's collection of stained glass windows are mighty, awe-inspiring and have to be seen in person to appreciate their sheer beauty.

 Venture outside of Glasgow Cathedral to the Oldest House in Glasgow and if you're feeling active and want some fantastic pictures, it is well worth climbing the hill up to the Necropolis.